Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring, and Summer

 This course, designed for students from diverse language backgrounds, offers intensive practice in the writing process, critical reading, and critical thinking.
-It also provides practice in acquiring, synthesizing, and communicating information and in applying the principles and conventions of standard edited American English.
+It also provides practice in acquiring, synthesizing, and communicating information and in applying the principles and conventions of analytical writing.
+The course focuses on the development of analytical writing skills through the lens of the student's own heritage, cultural identity, and unique experiences.
 UC CREDIT LIMITATION: Credit for ESL 150 or ACE 150.

 ESL 292: Internship Studies